-This page contains information and instructions for the migration from WP-Table Reloaded to its official successor TablePress.
+This page contains information and instructions for the migration from the discontinued WP-Table Reloaded plugin to its official successor TablePress.

 Here’s a short (and incomplete) list of changes, enhancements, and new features of TablePress, compared to WP-Table Reloaded: